KFUO (AM): Programming

-KFUO's programming includes Bible studies (e.g., Thy Strong Word), theological and social commentary (e.g., Law and Gospel and Issues, Etc.), and Christian lifestyle shows such as The Coffee Hour and Midday Moments.
+Programming includes Bible studies (e.g., Thy Strong Word), theological and social commentary (e.g., Law and Gospel and Issues, Etc.), and Christian lifestyle shows such as The Coffee Hour and Midday Moments.
 Several hours a day are devoted to Lutheran sacred music, which is also available on the website when the AM station is off the air during the night.

 The station broadcasts a total of four Lutheran church services each weekend.
 They are heard late Saturday afternoon, two on Sunday morning and one heard late Sunday afternoon.

 History

-Raising funds
+Fundraising

-The first step in the creation of KFUO was at a meeting of the Board of Control of Concordia Seminary on February 19, 1923, when the chairman of the board, Richard Kretzschmar, urged that a radio station be built at either the seminary or at Concordia Publishing House.
-The proposal was then presented to the Board of Directors of the Lutheran Laymen's League, which agreed to support the effort financially, with an initial pledge of $2,285.
+The station's establishment began with a February 19, 1923 meeting of the Board of Control of Concordia Seminary, when board chairman Richard Kretzschmar urged that a radio station be built at either the seminary or at Concordia Publishing House.
+This proposal was presented to the Board of Directors of the Lutheran Laymen's League, which agreed to financially support the effort, with an initial pledge of $2,285.
 Students at the seminary raised $1,500 from friends and families, and also allocated $1,000 from the student treasury.
 The St. Louis Lutheran Publicity Association promised $1,000 for annual maintenance.
 In total, $7,000 was raised by the end of May 1923.

 Since the project was estimated to cost $14,000, the seminary board asked the Walther League (the young adult organization of the LCMS) for assistance.
 The Walther League agreed to raise the remaining $7,000.
-A "radio committee" that included John H. C. Fritz (dean of the seminary) and Walter A. Maier (executive secretary of the Walther League) was formed to oversee the project.
+A "radio committee" that included John H. C. Fritz, dean of the seminary, and Walter A. Maier, executive secretary of the Walther League, was formed to oversee the project.

 Sign on

-Construction soon began at the seminary, which at that time was located on South Jefferson Avenue in St. Louis.
-The control room and studio for the 500-watt transmitter were located in the attic of one of the seminary buildings.
-The license to broadcast was issued on October 25, 1924, and the next day (October 26) the station went on air for the first time to cover the laying of the cornerstone for the new seminary being constructed in Clayton.
+Construction was begun at the seminary, then located on South Jefferson Avenue in St. Louis.
+The station went on air for the first time on October 26, 1924, covering the cornerstone laying for the new seminary being constructed in Clayton.
+The control room and studio for the 500-watt transmitter were located in the attic in December 1924.
+The station license was issued to Concordia College in St. Louis, with the call letters KFUO, which were randomly assigned from an alphabetical roster of available call signs.

 The station was formally dedicated and began regular broadcasting on December 14, 1924.